cockroachdb/docs/v23.1/online-schema-changes.md

 If a schema change fails, the schema change job will be cleaned up automatically.
 However, there are limitations with rolling back schema changes within a transaction; for more information, see [Schema change DDL statements inside a multi-statement transaction can fail while other statements succeed](#schema-change-ddl-statements-inside-a-multi-statement-transaction-can-fail-while-other-statements-succeed).
 {{site.data.alerts.end}}

-See [Estimate your storage capacity before performing online schema changes](#estimate-your-storage-capacity-before-performing-online-schema-changes) for information on how to avoid running out of space during an online schema change.
+For advice about how to avoid running out of space during an online schema change, refer to [Estimate your storage capacity before performing online schema changes](#estimate-your-storage-capacity-before-performing-online-schema-changes).

 ## Declarative schema changer